Spaarple/spaaple-app/README.md

 ```

 Vériifer que le projet est bien en production en ouvrant un navigateur et en tapant l'url suivante : http://spaarple.fr

+## Coding Standards
+In this project, we adhere to certain coding standards to maintain readability and consistency.
+For instance, function names should be in CamelCase, starting with a capital letter,
+like **MyFunction()**.
+Similarly, variable names should be in **camelCase**, starting with a lowercase letter,
+like **$myVariable**.
+Please ensure that you follow these standards when contributing to the project.